 You can also sprinkle a little bit of your salt over the carpet and let it absorb for an hour or so before vacuuming it up.
 It really does change the energy of the room!

 A few things to consider: don’t eat this salt.
 You charged it with absorbing negativity, so you don’t want to consume it.
 Don’t leave this out in a place where your pets will come into contact with it.
-When the energy of the disk doesn’t feel cleansing anymore, it’s time to get rid of it.
+When the energy of the bowl doesn’t feel cleansing anymore, it’s time to get rid of it.
 You can either tip it into the trash, or toss it outside someplace where you wish to prevent plants from sprouting (like the cracks between concrete).

 If you liked this article, check out my other simple magic articles: